Board-Folk/TRS80IJP/Extras/TRSG3Mod/ROMS/Readme.md

 # G3Mod and G3JPMod Character ROM Substitute Board ROM Images

-ROM Images for use with the two ROM substitute boards.
+ROM images for use with the two ROM substitute boards.
 More images to follow.
 We still need to find a Kana character set!

 ## TRS80I_Short1_2k.bin